VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 **ViewRepository** class in turn runs a query against the de-normalized data in the database.

-The team at Contoso evaluated two approaches to implementing the **ViewRepository** class: using the **IQueryable** interface and using custom data access objects (DAOs).
+The team at Contoso evaluated two approaches to implementing the **ViewRepository** class: using the **IQueryable** interface and using non-generic data access objects (DAOs).

 #### Using the **IQueryable** Interface